 The current members of the Nominating and Governance Committee are John F. Brinkley (Chairman), William G. Ferko and Robert Sroka.
-During 2018, the Nominating and Governance Committee met three times.
-The functions of the Nominating and Governance Committee include reviewing and recommending nominees to the Board for election as directors of the Company and evaluating the performance and effectiveness of the
+During 2019, the Nominating and Governance Committee met three times.
+The functions of the Nominating and Governance Committee include reviewing and recommending nominees to the Board for election as directors of the Company and evaluating the performance and effectiveness of the Board.

-Board.
 The Nominating and Governance Committee also makes recommendations to the Board from time to time as to matters of corporate governance.

 The Nominating and Governance Committee employs an independent director profile to assess candidates for inclusion in the Company's recommended slate of independent director nominees.
+The Nominating and Governance Committee expects qualified candidates will have high personal and professional integrity and ability and will be able to contribute to the Board's effectiveness in serving the interests of the company's stockholders.
 The Nominating and Governance Committee takes a number of attributes into account during the nomination process, including an individual's demonstrated leadership, maturity and public company experience.
-The Nominating and Governance Committee also places a value on building a diversity of viewpoints and backgrounds on the Board, including diversity of religions, races, genders, nationalities, educational backgrounds, work experiences and extracurricular interests, which can have a positive impact on the business.
+The Nominating and Governance Committee also places a value on building a diverse Board, including diversity of religion, races, gender, nationality, educational backgrounds, and experiences, which can have a positive impact on the business.
 A mix of talents, backgrounds, experiences and geographic locations of the individual Board members is also important and is considered in the evaluation of potential candidates.
-In addition, the Nominating and Governance Committee will consider an individual's integrity and commitment, as well as a candidate's experience in our core market industries, certain targeted knowledge areas, complex multi-industry and/or technological areas and manufacturing or service operations.
+In addition, the Nominating and Governance Committee will consider a candidate's experience in our core market industries, certain targeted knowledge areas, complex multi-industry and/or technological areas and manufacturing or service operations.

-Each of the two nominees for election at the Annual Meeting, R. Scott Gill and Robert Sroka, are currently serving as directors and were previously elected by stockholders.
+Each of the two nominees for election at the Annual Meeting, William G. Ferko and Jeffrey T. Gill, are currently serving as directors and were previously elected by stockholders.
 To date, the Nominating and Governance Committee has not engaged third parties to identify or evaluate potential director candidates.
 Currently, subject to any rights stockholders have to nominate director candidates under our Amended and Restated Bylaws, the Company's policy is not to seek or accept director nominations recommended by security holders (other than those directors who are also security holders, acting in their capacity as directors), and has not received any such nominations by any non-director security holders to date.
 Due to the Company's current size, market position and historically low rates of director turnover, the policy of the Nominating and Governance Committee has been to develop and maintain contacts with potential candidates for future membership on the Board of Directors, primarily through the business relationships of the Company's current and former officers and directors.
 In light of recent efforts to streamline and refocus the Company, the Board will consider whether to fill any vacancy, which develops in connection with any director's resignation, retirement or death, on a case-by-case basis.
-Upon Mr. Convis' retirement effective as of the Annual Meeting, the Board intends to reduce the size of the Board to seven directors.